jeffskwang/TopoBlender/README.md

     * .py file of your render settings (located in **/TopoBlender/parameters** folder)

 ## Converting .tif to .asc
-In order for Blender to run without additional installations, TopoBlender requires the input DEM to have a ASCII file format (.asc).
-To convert your DEM to this format, I recommend **gdal\_translate** in GDAL.
+In order for Blender to run without additional installations, TopoBlender requires the input DEM to have a ASCII file format.
+If you need to convert your DEM to this format, I recommend **gdal\_translate** in GDAL.
 An example script file (**convert_tif\_to\_asc\_example.sh**) is included.
 The script file assumes that GDAL is installed within an [Anaconda Environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Last, in addition to .tif files, GDAL can also convert other DEM filetypes to .asc.

 ## TopoBlender UI
 TopoBlender can be used with the Blender UI.
 It is as simple as opening the **TopoBlenderUI.blend** file with Blender.
 You will be greeted with the following window.
 You will see a viewport of a cube, the default starting polygon in Blender, and a code window.